aws-samples/cdk-aws-iotfleetwise/doc/api-python.md

 The Signal Catalog represents the list of all signals that you want to collect from all the vehicles.

-The AWS IoT Fleetwise preview can only support a single Signal Catalog per account.
+At present, AWS IoT FleetWise can only support a single Signal Catalog per account.

 #### Initializers <a name="Initializers" id="cdk-aws-iotfleetwise.SignalCatalog.Initializer"></a>